james0w-klein5q/notes/README.md

 # 2023-12-30
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
 Always strive to write code that is easy to understand, modify, and debug.
 Remember, code is read far more often than it is written."

+# 2023-12-31
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals and tasks for the day, then break them down into smaller, manageable steps.
+At the end of the week, review your progress and adjust your plans as needed.
+Planning ahead will ensure you have time to complete each task and avoid last-minute panic.
+ - 来自Helpful Assistant